I enjoy having pet fish and maintaining my aquariums. I'm happy to share my advice on how to make a tank safe, healthy

 Number of Fish in a Tank

 The number of fish that will fit in your aquarium depends on the aquarium size.
-That may seem obvious, but there's just a bit more too it than that.
+That may seem obvious, but there's just a bit more to it than that.
 While there is no perfect way to determine the actual number of fish that you should stock in your tank, there is a general rule, and here it is:

 That sounds very simple, right?
 Wrong!
 The problem is that this overly simplified statement is nearly impossible to apply for any new fish tank owner.
 This is because fish that we stock a fish tank with are usually babies, and they will grow.
 I have never seen a pet owner at the fish store carefully calculating the mature size of the fish being purchased.
 This means trouble down the road for some of them.

 Before you head to the store, read on!
 There's more to learn to save your fish.
 The only way to create a truly healthy underwater environment and to determine how many fish your tank will hold is to grow into it over time.
 Here is the process outlined for how to do just that.

 What to Do Before You Add Fish